newrelic/newrelic-opentelemetry-examples/README.md

-If you believe you have found a security vulnerability in this project or any of New Relic's products or websites, we welcome and greatly appreciate you reporting it to New Relic through [HackerOne](https://hackerone.com/newrelic).
+If you believe you have found a security vulnerability in this project or any of New Relic's products or websites, we welcome and greatly appreciate you reporting it to New Relic through our [coordinated disclosure program](https://github.com/newrelic/newrelic-opentelemetry-examples/security/policy#coordinated-disclosure-program).

 If you would like to contribute to this project, review [these guidelines](./CONTRIBUTING.md).